peterhry/peterhrynkow.com/_posts/2019-02-06-consistency-vs-flexibility.md

 [Live Demo](https://codepen.io/peterhry/pen/ErbYLL?editors=1010)

+In this example, the consumer provides an array of items and the `Tabs` component decides what to render.
+This makes it difficult for the consumer to override the appearance and behavior of the tabs.

 #### Children Prop

 Using the `children` prop to compose child elements is idiomatic in React.
 This approach is a bit more flexible because it lets the consumer render the children.
 However, the result is a tight coupling between the component and its children.
 For the component to control its children, they must expose the necessary props.